hiroppy/slides/slides/node-esm/slides/05-esm-node.md

 ---

 <!-- note
-Node.js defined the standard for implementation.
+Node.js defined the standard / for implementation.

 * Spec compliance
-  * we always follow the ES spec
+  * we always follow the ECMAScript spec
 * Browser equivalence
-  * a code that executes in both environments should produce identical results
+  * a code that executes in both environments / should produce identical results
 * Don’t break CommonJS
-  * we cannot cause breaking changes with regards to CommonJS
+  * we cannot cause breaking changes / with regards to CommonJS

-We keep these standards and implement ESM in Node.js.
+We keep these standards / and implement ESM in Node.js.
 --->

 ## Standards